Mistralys/mailcode/README.md

 [![Build Status](https://travis-ci.com/Mistralys/mailcode.svg?branch=master)](https://travis-ci.com/Mistralys/mailcode)

-# Mailcode Syntax parser
+# PHP Mailcode Syntax parser

-The mailcode syntax was created for preprocessor commands in emailings.
+Mailcode is a preprocessor command syntax created for use in emailings.

 Mailcode is verbose by design, without shorthand notations, for both better readability and performance.
 It has been developed to unify interchangeable backend preprocessor syntaxes into one language that's easy to use.

 ## The syntax